Kentico/xperience-dynamics365-sales/README.md

       - __Precision__: 7
       - __Display field in the editing form__: No

 Finally, you must map the Xperience contact fields to the desired Dynamics 365 fields.
-Click the _"Edit"_ button next to the __Field mapping__ setting to open a new dialog window.
+Back in the __Settings__ application, click the _"Edit"_ button next to the __Field mapping__ setting to open a new dialog window.
 This window displays the available Xperience contact field (including any custom fields added by your developers), and a drop-down list containing the Dynamics 365 fields.
 For each Xperience field, select the Dynamics 365 that it will be mapped to.
 If you leave a drop-down on _"(not mapped)"_, that Xperience field will not be synchronized to Dynamics 365.
+Make sure you click the __Save__ button in the __Settings__ application after you are done mapping to commit the changes to the database!

 ### Enable incoming contact synchronization